Nonlinear Unsteady Vortex-Lattice Vortex-Particle Method with Adaptive Wake Conversion for Rotorcraft Aerodynamics: Case validation

-Following the comparison of the chordwise pressure distributions, the sectional aerodynamic loading is analyzed to evaluate the unsteady thrust characteristics predicted by the mid-fidelity solver.
-Fig.~\ref{fig14} illustrates the variation of the sectional thrust coefficient at two radial stations ($\mathrm{r/R}$ = 0.75 and 0.91) over a complete rotor revolution.
-The NL-UVLM-VPM predictions show good agreement with both the flight test measurements and URANS simulations in terms of magnitude and phase.
-The results demonstrate a good correlation between the predicted thrust coefficient variations and the experimental data for azimuthal angles ranging from 90° to 300°, indicating that the mid-fidelity approach can capture the primary unsteady aerodynamic response over most of the revolution.
-However, both the NL-UVLM-VPM and URANS predictions show overestimations on the advancing side ($0^{\circ}$ to $90^{\circ}$) and on the retreating side ($300^{\circ}$ to $360^{\circ}$).
-These discrepancies observed in these ranges are likely related to the absence of aeroelastic effects on the rotor blades in the present simulation, which can alter the effective angle of attack and the phase of the blade loads during flight.
-Furthermore, the influence of blade-vortex interaction (BVI) on the sectional thrust distribution is evident on the advancing side at azimuthal angles of approximately $60^{\circ}$ to $120^{\circ}$ and around $300^{\circ}$ on the retreating side; however, the intensity of these BVI-induced fluctuations is underestimated.
-In contrast, the URANS results fail to capture these features due to numerical dissipation, highlighting the advantage of the Lagrangian vortex-particle treatment in preserving wake structures.
+Fig.~\ref{fig12} illustrates the sectional thrust coefficient variation at r/R = 0.75 and 0.91 over one rotor revolution.
+The NL-UVLM-VPM predictions show good agreement with both the flight test measurements and URANS simulations in terms of magnitude and phase across most azimuthal angles.
+Both numerical approaches overpredict the thrust on the advancing ($0^{\circ}$ to $90^{\circ}$) and retreating ($300^{\circ}$ to $360^{\circ}$) sides.
+These discrepancies are likely related to the absence of aeroelastic effects on the rotor blades in the present simulations, which can alter the effective angle of attack and the phase of the blade loads during flight.
+BVI signatures are observed near azimuthal angles of approximately $60^{\circ}$ to $120^{\circ}$ and around $300^{\circ}$.
+The NL-UVLM-VPM solution captures these fluctuations, although their amplitude is somewhat underpredicted.
+The URANS results show smoother behavior in these regions, consistent with the numerical dissipation inherent to grid-based methods.

-In addition to the aerodynamic analysis, the global wake topology is further analyzed to assess the ability of the mid-fidelity approach to capture the essential flow physics.
-The vortex particles are colored by the intensity of the turbulent viscosity $\mathrm{\nu_t}$.
-Fig.~\ref{fig15} shows the wake structure represented by the vortex particles.
-It can be seen that the roll-up wake on the advancing and retreating sides, as well as the subsequent convection downstream, is successfully captured.
-In the forward rotor region, the wake is raised towards the rotor disk due to the upwash velocity induced by the tip vortices.
-Moreover, the blade-tip vortices shed from each blade interact with the subsequent blades, producing distinct blade–vortex interactions accompanied by localized increases in $\nu_t$.
+The global wake topology is illustrated in Fig.~\ref{fig13}, where vortex particles are colored by turbulent viscosity $\mathrm{\nu_t}$.
+It can be seen that the roll-up of the tip vortices on both the advancing and retreating sides, as well as their downstream convection, is clearly reproduced.
+The wake deformation in the forward flight region and the interaction between successive blade-tip vortices are also captured, demonstrating that the Lagrangian wake treatment maintains coherent vortex structures in forward flight.